Comparing mock exam performance vs real exam performance for SQE1

 recommended!

-Summary: Students who used Revise SQE mock exams tended to get higher scores on the actual SQE1 exam, with gains typically between -5% and +10%, and an average gain of +2.7%
+Mock performance vs real: Students who used Revise SQE mock exams tended to get higher scores on the actual SQE1 exam, with gains typically between -5% and +10%, and an average gain of +2.7%

 Notes: Because this mock is popular and affordable, we have a good number of data points here.
 Students using these mocks come from a wide range of backgrounds and many are using different prep providers as well.